 Install XGBoost on Databricks Runtime

-Python package: Use Databricks Library Utilities by executing the command below in a notebook cell and replace
+Python package: Use Databricks Library Utilities by executing the following command in a notebook cell, replacing

 <xgboost version>with the desired version: